 About Milsom Counselling

 This work is incredibly meaningful for me.
 My brother struggled with severe OCD throughout our childhood and adult years.
 Our whole family faced the frustration and sadness of not knowing where to turn.
 That experience left a lasting impression and continues to fuel my dedication to helping others navigate the intensity, pain, confusion, and isolation that can come with this disorder.
-Additionally, my own personal journey overcoming my own mental health struggles with anxiety has provided me with first hand experience fostering true empathy and understanding.
+Additionally, my personal journey overcoming my own mental health struggles with anxiety has provided me with first hand experience fostering true empathy and understanding.

 I understand how OCD can seep into every part of life, including relationships, work, hobbies, and your downtime.
 OCD essentially hijacks your life, steals your time and impacts self-worth and mood.
 My role is to walk alongside you, as a teammate and guide, helping you build the skills and confidence to reclaim your life.
 You don’t have to go through this alone.
 Let’s face OCD together.